 - (1) The traveller may withdraw from the contract at any time before the start of the journey. - (2) If the traveller withdraws from the contract, the tour operator loses the right to the price of the package.
 In such case, the tour operator may demand reasonable compensation. - (3) The amount of compensation specified in subsection (2) of this section is the price of the package from which the expenses saved by the tour operator are deducted along with anything which the tour operator may obtain by using the travel service differently.
-The amount of such compensation may be set out in the contract as a percentage of the price of the package.
+The amount of such compensation may be prescribed in the contract, taking into consideration the provisions of the first sentence and the time remaining at the time of termination of the contract before the start of the package.
+At the traveller's request the tour operator shall provide a justification for the amount of the compensation.